Back Acne Treatment: Everything You Should Know

 1. Establish a consistent twice-daily cleansing routine using medicated body wash, spending extra time on acne-prone areas

-2. Apply prescription topicals immediately after showering while skin remains slightly damp for better absorption
+2. Apply prescription topicals immediately after showering, while skin remains slightly damp, for better absorption

 3. Photograph your back monthly to track progress objectively, as daily viewing makes changes less noticeable